DPT Games Prefab Painter

 Scatter Mode [O] Places a large number of prefabs randomly across the full brush area in a single stroke.
 Ideal for painting dense ground cover like grass or rocks across wide areas.
 Toggle it on or off with O.

 Grid Mode Hold Ctrl + Shift + Drag to paint prefabs snapped to a regular grid pattern.
 Good for structured layouts like floor tiles, crates, or crops.
-Shows an estimated placement count while dragging.
+Grid sizing is completely decoupled from the brush size, and you can click and drag the mouse to dynamically increase grid bounds.

 Brush Settings